rob-brown/RBStoryboardLink/README.md

 # RBStoryboardLink

+# DEPRECATED

+With Apple's recent release of iOS 9 and Xcode 7, linking storyboards has become a natively-supported workflow.
+I don't know, but I certainly hope the community's large interest in `RBStoryboardLink` played a role in this change to Interface Builder.
+I appreciate all the ideas and contributions that have come from the community. `RBStoryboardLink` started its life simply as a proof-of-concept, and it became far more popular than imagined.

+Since I work almost exclusively with the latest version of iOS, it's becoming harder for me to maintain `RBStoryboardLink`.
+This repository will remain available for anyone who needs to work with iOS 8 and earlier.
+There are also many forks available (120 at the time of this writing).
+It's sad to deprecate my most popular GitHub project, but it's wonderful that it's replaced by an officially-supported option.
+Thank you again for all the community support.

 ## Summary

 `RBStoryboardLink` started out as a proof-of-concept and that is still largely the case.
 It may not work in all cases.
 Furthermore, `RBStoryboardLink` should not be used without first understanding storyboards.